What are the legal frameworks?

 Rhineland-Palatinate

-Ministry for Economic Affairs, Transport, Agriculture and Viticulture
+Ministry of Economic Affairs, Transport, Agriculture and Viticulture

 State Office for Geology and Mining